mmistakes/made-mistakes-jekyll/src/_posts/paperfaces/2014-06-16-lydia-deetz-portrait.md

   feature: *image
   thumbnail: /assets/images/paperfaces-lydia-deetz-150.jpg
 categories: [paperfaces]
-tags: [portrait, illustration, Paper for iOS, Sktchy, black and white, blend]
+tags: [portrait, illustration, Paper for iOS, Sktchy, black and white]
 ---

 PaperFaces portrait of Lydia Deetz from **Beetlejuice**, inspired by a photograph on Sktchy.